AbsInt: Products

 RuleChecker is a static program analyzer that automatically checks C/C++ code for compliance with coding guidelines including MISRA C/C++, SEI CERT C, CWE, ISO/IEC TS 17961:2013, and Adaptive Autosar C++ Coding Guidelines.

 TimeWeaver is a hybrid WCET analysis tool that combines static path analysis and static value analysis with non-intrusive real-time instruction-level tracing to bound the worst-case execution time (WCET).
 This approach works for a wide range of modern high-performance (multi-core) processors.

 CompCert is a formally verified optimizing C compiler.
 Its intended use is the compilation of safety-critical and mission-critical software written in C and meeting high levels of assurance.
-It produces machine code for the PowerPC (32-bit), ARM, and IA32 (x86 32-bit) architectures.
+It produces machine code for the PowerPC, ARM and AArch64, IA32 (x86 32-bit), AMD64, and RISC-V (32- and 64-bit) architectures.
 Since 2015 AbsInt offers commercial licenses, provides industrial-strength support and maintenance, and contributes to the advancement of the tool.
+For the development of CompCert, Xavier Leroy and the development team of CompCert received the 2021 ACM Software System Award.

 History

 AbsInt is a 1998 spin-off from the Department for Programming Languages and Compilers at the Saarland University, where its founders had developed a generic and generative framework for binary-level static program analyzers and optimizers.
 An important component of this framework is the Program Analyzer Generator PAG, which allows to automatically generate static analyzers from a mathematical specification of the abstract domains and transfer functions.
 The first version of PAG was released in 1995.
 With PAG/WWW, a free academic version of PAG is available which has been used worldwide in numerous teaching courses.